mojohaus/jaxb2-maven-plugin/src/site/markdown/index.md

 The plugin's configuration is therefore not backwards compatible with the 1.x versions.

 The usage examples below provide guides to configuring the 2.x version of the plugin.
-In most cases, only the source properties should need your attention unless you use a nonstandard project layout; most default settings from the 1.x versions of the plugin have been preserved.
+In most cases, only the source properties (which can contain several paths in the 2.x version) should need your attention unless you use a nonstandard project layout; most default settings from the 1.x versions of the plugin have been preserved.
+Another source of information can be found in the integration tests of the plugin itself.

 ## Goals Overview